Inflect logo

 FactorRating / DataNotes

-Disaster RiskLow (2.6/10) – as of September 2025Very low exposure to significant natural hazards found in other regions.
+Disaster RiskLow (2.6/10), as of September 2025Very low exposure to significant natural disasters, supporting operational resilience.

-Tax IncentivesYesIncentives primarily focus on renewable energy adoption for facilities.
+Tax IncentivesYesIncentives focus on renewable energy support, potentially lowering long-term operating costs.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: As of September 2025, there are no public cloud on-ramps located directly within Fulda.
-The primary access point for all major providers, including AWS, Google Cloud, and Microsoft Azure, is Frankfurt.
-High-speed, low-latency connections are typically established using dedicated private network links or wavelength services.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Fulda as of September 2025.
+Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, via private network extensions or wavelength services to the primary interconnection hub in Frankfurt.

 Power Analysis